 Have you ever looked at the Arboretum Crossing and gotten depressed?
-This half-dead 20-acre shopping center at 9333 Research Boulevard in Austin’s “Golden Triangle” at MoPac, U.S. 183, and Loop 360 was once the pride of the 1990s, a traditional strip mall with lots of big-box retail space built as a companion to developer Trammell Crow’s more upmarket Arboretum shopping center across the highway.
+This half-dead shopping center at 9333 Research Boulevard in Austin’s “Golden Triangle” at MoPac, U.S. 183, and Loop 360 was once the pride of the 1990s, a traditional strip mall with roughly 20 acres of big-box retail space built as a companion to developer Trammell Crow’s more upmarket Arboretum shopping center across the highway.

 While the Arboretum has maintained a steady popularity over the years, due at least in part to its layout sort of gesturing at the notion of New Urbanism with some walkable design features and those beloved cow statues carved from Italian marble by Texan sculptor Harold Fooshee Clayton — positioned at the perfect height to knock me fully unconscious when I encountered one at running speed around 1996 — the nearby Arboretum Crossing has struggled over the last decade or so, its occupancy situation growing especially dire after Bed Bath & Beyond closed in 2020.
 World Market and Dave & Busters, the two largest remaining tenants located next to each other at the far end of the strip, are like the two guys trying to finish the keg as the sun comes up.